Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 Los Conspiradores paladar in Trinidad

-Trinidad is a town practically frozen in time with its cobblestone streets, pastel-hued colonial buildings, and the lively Plaza Mayor at its heart.
+Trinidad is a town practically frozen in time with its cobblestone streets, pastel-hued colonial architecture, historic buildings, and the lively Plaza Mayor at its heart.

 This is why it is such a unique destination today; the whole city is called “the museum of Cuba”!